microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-concept-overview.md

 ## Why use the Windows Update for Business deployment service?

-IT Professionals and management tool vendors alike can use the deployment service to:
+IT professionals and management tool vendors alike can use the deployment service to:
-* Schedule update deployments to begin on a specific date
+* Schedule update deployments to begin on a specific date.
-* Stage deployments over a period of days or weeks using rich expressions
+* Stage deployments over a period of days or weeks using rich expressions.
-* Bypass pre-configured Windows Update for Business policies to immediately deploy a security update
+* Bypass pre-configured Windows Update for Business policies to immediately deploy a security update.
-* Ensure coverage of hardware and software in your organization through deployments tailored to unique device population(s)
+* Ensure coverage of hardware and software in your organization through deployments tailored to unique device population(s).

 Today, the deployment service supports managing Windows 10 feature updates and expediting Windows 10 security updates.
-To learn more about the deployment service in the context of Windows Update for Business, please see [Overview of the deployment service](/windows/deployment/update/deployment-service-overview).
+To learn more about the deployment service in the context of Windows Update for Business, see [Overview of the deployment service](/windows/deployment/update/deployment-service-overview).

 ## Prerequisites